parlough/thisweekindart/pages/issues/issue-3.md

-The release of dart_frog and its corresponding packages is super exciting and marks the continued progress as the Dart ecosystem and community are making to again expand Dart beyond Flutter, particularly in the server space.
+The release of dart_frog and its corresponding packages is super exciting and marks the continued progress that the Dart ecosystem and community are making to again expand Dart beyond Flutter, particularly in the server space.